 Cell Membrane: The ovum is surrounded by a cell membrane that forms a protective boundary around the cell.The cell membrane governs the passage of substances into and out of the ovum, regulating their movement.

-Cytoplasm: The cytoplasm is the jelly-like substance that fills the interior of the ovum.
+Cytoplasm: The cytoplasm is a gel-like material that occupies the inner space of the ovum.
 It contains various organelles, such as mitochondria, ribosomes, and endoplasmic reticulum, which perform important cellular functions.

 Nucleus: The nucleus is a centrally located structure within the ovum that contains the genetic material, including chromosomes.
-The genetic material carries the hereditary information necessary for the development of the embryo.
+The genetic material contains the inherited instructions essential for the embryo's development.

-Zona Pellucida: The zona pellucida is a glycoprotein layer that surrounds the plasma membrane of the ovum.
+Zona Pellucida: Zona Pellucida: This is a glycoprotein layer encasing the ovum’s plasma membrane.
 It plays a crucial role in the process of fertilization, as it provides protection to the ovum and facilitates sperm binding and penetration.

 Follicular Cells: In the ovary, the ovum is typically surrounded by specialized cells called follicular cells.
 These cells provide support, nourishment, and hormonal signals for the growth and maturation of the ovum.